damianwojcik/blog/source/_posts/angular2-part2.md

 ```

 ## HTTP AND OBSERVABLES
-Observables are served in Angular6 by **RxJS 6** library.
+Observables are served in Angular6 by {% post_link rxjs %} library.

 **Observables** - sequence of items that arrive asynchronously over time (**stream of data**).
 To the contrary to standard HTTP response which is single item.
 **Observer** - watches Observable and executes an action if it changes.
 **Subscription** - tells *Observer* to observe *Observable* (listen).

-More about Observables and RxJS in my other post.

 To add **HTTP** to your app you must:
 - In <code>app.module.ts</code>: